The Road to Where: Cast

+Production

+In addition to music by Ludwig van Beethoven and Wolfgang Amadeus Mozart, it was conducted by Otto Klemperer), and was financed by the Israel Film Fund, Yes’s Yes Israeli Cinema, and the Ministry of Culture and Sport.

+Release

+The film premiered on 22 October 2016 at the Haifa International Film Festival and was released to the public on 6 September 2017 as part of Israeli Cinema Day (general release followed on 2 November 2017).

 Reception

 Journalist Dr. Shmuel Duvdevani opined that “the film is filled with a great many wonderful cinematic moments,” while fellow journalist Uri Klein largely dismissed the “lack of proper cinematic tools,” and fellow journalist Meir Schnitzer awarded it three out of five stars.
 The film was released on DVD on 19 June 2018.
 The Film Review Council has rated this film as being appropriate for all audiences.
 It is estimated that only around 3,000 tickets were sold domestically, though the film was nominated for several awards at the 2017 Ophir Awards.